Carbon monoxide poisoning

 - Keep vents and chimneys unblocked during remodeling.
 Check that they aren't covered by tarps or debris.

-Once you're at the hospital, treatment may involve:
+At the hospital, treatment may involve:

 Preparing for an appointment

-- Possible sources of carbon monoxide exposure
+- Possible sources of carbon monoxide.

-- Signs or symptoms, and when they started
+- Symptoms and when they started.

-- Smoking habits
+- Smoking habits.